HarveyMerton/uoa_fsd/README.md

 # Future improvements

-* Better dependency management example and documentation
-* Jenkins setup
-* RVIZ setup
-* ...
+* Update to Python3, ROS Noetic and Ubuntu Bionic